 "WHAT HAPPENED TO THE WORLD'S FAIR?"

-A 1st generation American architect struggles to keep her dream alive when she journeys to discover why America abandoned World’s Fairs.
+Daughter of immigrants, an idealistic architect struggles to keep her dream alive as she journeys to discover why America abandoned World’s Fairs.

 FACE OF A NATION captures the erosion of the American image as the country loses sight of its vision and values.
 Probing deeply into national identity, architect Mina Chow investigates the controversy surrounding US participation at World’s Fairs for the last 25 years.
 The film asks important questions about the country’s role in the world and perceptions of America’s image.
 With our diminished presence at World’s Fairs, have we lost sight of what it means to be American?